Y

 Inspired by Edouard Manet’s Portrait of Faure as Hamlet (1877), a painting acquired by the Folkwang museum in 1927, Y starts from Hamlet's question 'To be or not to be?' and the theme of doubt as it unfolds in Shakespeare’s tragedy.

 Considering the numerous crises we face today, what can we do other than ask questions?
 Y (Why?
 Pourquoi?
-Warum?) addresses the state of uncertainty we currently find ourselves in by celebrating the power of questions.
+Warum?) addresses the state of uncertainty we currently find ourselves in by celebrating the potential of questions.
 Asking questions allows us to become more aware, to change our perspective, and to challenge the status quo.
 In this sense, Y is an attempt to shake things up.

 Y is a choreography for four dancers.
 This dialogue between dance, music, literature, and visual arts is realized together with De Keersmaeker’s long-time musical collaborator Alain Franco and Folkwang curator Antonina Krezdorn.